nelsonlaidev/college-assignments/README.md

 ## 📂 Structure

-The repository is organized by subject and semester for easy navigation.
+The repository is organized by subject for easy navigation.

 ## 🚨 Disclaimer